Fall 2024 Capacity Building Grants Cycle

 Stefanie Rhodes (she/her) is currently the CEO OF Slingshot.
 She has spent the last 18 years working in Jewish philanthropy including 9 years at the Jewish Funders Network, where she ran the Younger Funders programming and was the founding Director of the Foundation Professionals program.
 Prior to joining the Jewish professional world, she worked in ad agencies and tech start-ups in the Bay Area.

 Stefanie holds a BA in Journalism and a Certificate in Jewish Studies from Indiana University and a Certificate in Jewish Philanthropy from Yeshiva University.
 She is a Senior Schusterman Fellow and was a member of the inaugural CEO Onboarding cohort.
-Stefanie is also the chair of the Advisory Board of the Jews of Color Initiative.
+Stefanie is also a member of the board of JOIN for Justice.
 Stefanie is married to Hue, and together they have two children.

 Judith Rosenbaum (she/her) is CEO of the Jewish Women’s Archive, a pioneering digital archive that documents Jewish women’s stories, elevates their voices, and inspires them to be agents of change.
 She also served for a decade as the Director of Public History at JWA, and has devoted her career to creating a more inclusive, feminist history and harnessing history as a tool for social change.